top of page

 Find Out More

+If you’re interested in tutorials with Dr. Orton, she offers online, one-on-one tutorials that are based around your learning or research needs.
+This ranges from ad hoc tutorials to gain an understanding of the academic literature, research proposal feedback and development, or regular, ongoing support.
 To find out more about the anthropology and folklore of the Himalayas, take a look at our Anthropology courses on Tibetan and Himalayan Studies, Himalayan Folklore and Religion of the Himalayas.
 If you are interested in undertaking your own fieldwork, contact us to get started or take a look at our research page.

 Finally, for those with a fascination with how to get into the world’s forbidden places, our Interdisciplinary course How to Get Into Almost Anywhere offers an exciting comparison study of the biyul of Spiti and the door policies of Berlin’s most notorious techno club.
 If you are still interested in finding a shortcut to rock stardom, our course on US Highways: History, Culture and Folklore lets you in on the secret of selling your soul for money and fame.
 Finally, our course on Culture and Conservation will give you insight into the links between wildlife and anthropology.